toluwajosh/applied_python_programming_masterclass/3_ocr_with_opencv/ocr_with_opencv.md

 1. **[The EAST text detector](https://arxiv.org/abs/1704.03155):** This function detects regions in the image where there are texts and it outputs bounding boxes of those text regions.

 ## Install Tesseract

 Tesseract, a highly popular OCR engine, was originally developed by Hewlett Packard in the 1980s and was then open-sourced in 2005.
 Think of it as a special function that allows us to do OCR, however, to use it we need to install it in a special way.

+### Windows Installation

+The Windows installation follows the steps on [this page](https://github.com/tesseract-ocr/tesseract/wiki#windows).
+Install `pytessaract` using `pip install pytessearact`.
+This is the interface between python and the tesseract engine.

+### Linux Installation

+The Linux installation follows the steps on [this page](https://github.com/tesseract-ocr/tesseract/wiki#linux).
+It should be pretty straight forward.

+## Other Python packages

+- Install `imutils` package to enable us use a `non_max_suppression` function.

+## Download trained models

+- EAST text detector model
+- Tesseract model

 ## Bibliography